GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 Right after leaving Frau's room I decided to come here.
 To the place that should become my last opportunity to spend time Misa-nee.
 At least... for a while to come.

-Super GunBuild-1 — proudly standing here just a few days ago — was now nowhere to be found.
+Super GunBuild-1—proudly standing here just a few days ago—was now nowhere to be found.
 That's because—

 <div class="text-quoted">“Indeed... this is going to become a good attraction at this year's festival!
 Now that's IMPACT!
 Gahaha...”</div>